fresho-dev/mancha/README.md

 // This modifies the `name` variable in all the renderer contexts.
 $.name = "world";

+// This updates the `<span>` content to "bandit" because `message` was
-// This has no effect in the output, because the content of the `<p>` tag is
+// auto-initialized when the template referenced it.
+However, the `<p>` tag
-// bound to its local variable and `message` was undefined at rendering time.
+// still shows "secret" because it has its own local `message` variable.
 $.message = "bandit";

 // We extract the subrenderer from the element's properties.
 Only elements